joelfiddes/cv-markdown/index.md

 ## Employment & Projects

+`2018-`
+__WSL Institute for Snow and Avalanche Research SLF__ _Research scientist_.
+Investigating snow processes in High Asia using models, EO data and field measurements under SNF project "From Cloud to Ground: Snow Accumulation in Extreme Environments".

 `2018-2019`
 __Landell Mills Ltd__ _Consultant_ <a href="https://joelfiddes.github.io/tajsnow/">Zarafshan River Basin Programme</a>, EU TA project with Ministry of Energy and Water Resources, Tajikistan.
 Develop pilot routines for monitoring and modelling snow based water resources.